 Activities.
 The Activities Committee shall recruit trip and activity coordinators and shall set up a trip and activity schedule providing the membership with an all-year-round program, which will take into consideration the capabilities and desires of the individuals.
 The Committee shall also provide trip coordinators with information on coordinating trips and waiver requirements for participants.
 Various trips or programs satisfying the degrees of proficiency of members may parallel each other on the schedule.
 The safety of participants and the good name of KCCNY must be of paramount consideration.
 The Activities Committee shall also be responsible for coordinating and organizing and organizing any competitions and act as liaison between KCCNY and other clubs and/or organizations in matters involving whitewater competition, training and programs.

-Annual Meeting/Dinner.
-The Annual Meeting and Dinner Committee shall make all arrangements incidental to the Annual Dinner and Meeting, including selecting and booking the site, preparing the notice for the annual meeting in consultation with the Board of Trustees and the Publicity/Publications Committee, prepare and mail the invitations, arrange the dinner and program, and perform such other duties as are necessary.
+Annual Meeting/Dinner and Feasting.
+The Annual Meeting/Dinner and Feasting Committee shall make all arrangements incidental to the Annual Dinner and Meeting, including selecting and booking the site, preparing the notice for the annual meeting in consultation with the Board of Trustees and the Publicity/Publications Committee, prepare and send the invitations, arrange the dinner and program, and perform such other duties as are necessary.
+Committee shall also take lead in BBQs and other club activities centered around food.

 Competition.
 Competition committee has been deleted and incorporated into the activities committee.

-Conservation.
-The Conservation Committee is charged with promoting information about local and national legislation influencing the conservation of and access to our natural resources as they affect the program set forth in the Preamble of these Bylaws.
-Where personal contact is concerned, the chairperson shall establish or delegate and coordinate same.
+Conservation & Access.
+The Conservation and Access Committee is charged with promoting information about local and national legislation influencing the conservation of and access to our natural resources as they affect the program set forth in the Preamble of these Bylaws as well as with working to promote access for PaddleSport opportunities Where personal contact is concerned, the chairperson shall establish or delegate and coordinate the same.
 The chairperson will enlist the aid of club members, as necessary, to disseminate information about legislation.
 In

 addition, the Conservation Committee will advise the Trustees as to the best application of the club's resources for fostering river conservation and access.